 Dread Empire can be used on any hair type including dead straight, soft and silky Caucasian hair to thick, coarse hair types such as Afro hair.

-Wax is not a critical part in the dreadlocking journey but it does offer great benefits providing it is used correctly.
+Wax is not a critical part in the dreadlocking journey but it does offer benefits providing it is used correctly.
 Wax accelerates the locking process of dreads by bringing the puffy loose knots close together so they can begin to find their place in the dread.
 When only the smallest amount is used (less than the size of a pea) and it is worked into the dread properly, it will help the dread tighten and smooth the loose fuzzy hair down.
-Our customers who use the wax tend to have either afro hair or very dry, coarse or curly hair.
+It is best suited to thick, dry, coarse hair types such as afro hair.
+We do caution that it can be easily over used leading to waxy build up so a safer bet for neat dreads in straight or caucasian hair types is the Tightening Gel.